RedstoneTools/redstonetools-mod/README.md

 ## Contributing

-If you want to contribute to the Redstone Tools mod please read [CONTRIBUTING.md](CONTRIBUTING.md).
+If you want to contribute to the Redstone Tools mod, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License